PiTubeDirect Interface Electron Cartridge.

 I started to assemble the board only to find I made an ordering error.. more on that later.

-With the board partly assembled I temporarily fitted the Pi Zero and header and tried it out in the Electron cartridge slot to make sure it fits.
+With the board partly assembled I temporarily fitted the Header and Pi Zero and tried it out in the Electron Clone cartridge slot to check it fits.

 On to the proper testing.. as I ordered a wrong part..a bit too small :) I couldn't test the PiTubeDirect..